BCISOFT/sentinel-docs/docs/features/access-control.md

 ## Behind a proxy or a CDN

 If your store sits behind Cloudflare, a CDN, a load balancer or a reverse proxy, **declare it in the "Behind a proxy or a CDN?" card on the same page** before enabling the whitelist.
+Declaring the proxy is the only way Sentinel accepts a forwarding header: an undeclared `X-Forwarded-For` is ignored, because any visitor can set it and would otherwise be able to claim a whitelisted address.

 Without this, every visitor reaches your server with the proxy's address:

 - whitelisting "your current IP" would actually whitelist the proxy, letting **everyone** through;
 - behind Cloudflare, the edge address even changes between requests, which could lock you out right after enabling.